Jaida Lee: Early career

 Lee was named Female Athlete of the Year, by Baseball NL in 2021.

 Lee is on Baseball Canada's list of prospects for national team programs and in 2021, was among 41 players invited to a women’s national team (WNT) showcase event in Trois Rivières, Quebec.

+Lee is a member of the Metro Property Management Knights competing in the St. John's Amateur Baseball League.

 Canada Summer Games

 Selections for Team N.L. began in 2019 and Lee was 13 years old when she attended her first selections camp.

 During the 2022 Canada Summer Games, Lee played with Team N.L.
 (Newfoundland and Labrador).
 Lee's first pitch was a strike.
 The ball, taken out of the game, will be on display at the Canadian Baseball Hall of Fame, in St. Mary's, Ontario.

 MLB Ceremonial First Pitch

 Lee was invited and threw the ceremonial first pitch at the Toronto Blue Jays game versus the Cleveland Guardians on August 12, 2022, at the Rogers Centre.